It’s a refractor, and it has a huge 6” aperture, and it’s under $1000.

 An included one-piece 2” diagonal is very high quality.
 It’s made from carbon fiber and has 99% dielectric coatings which are specialized glass coatings to promote maximum reflectivity and little to near zero light loss.
 The diagonal is what will help with comfortable viewing through the eyepiece on a refractor as you crank up altitude.
 It also has a 1.25” adapter with a compression ring that allows you to use and secure 1.25” eyepieces.

 Lastly, an 8×50 straight-thru finder is included.
-Unfortunately, it doesn’t live up in performance compared to the other accessories with the AR152.
-First off, it’s a straight-thru finder, and it’s not the most comfortable to use.
+Unfortunately, I don’t think it lives up in performance compared to the other accessories with the AR152.
+First off, it’s a straight-thru finder, and I feel it’s not the most comfortable to use.
 You can replace it, but you’ll have to keep the quick release bracket and finder rings since it has a non-standard shoe.
 Explore Scientific has compatible, so it may be worth it check out right-angled models.

 The tube by itself is obviously portable, but the mount and tripod of choice will also determine how easy it is to pack up and set up at various locations.
 Due to its design, the tube weighs 23 lbs.
 It’s not as lightweight as some Dobsonians, but it does have a long tube and offers excellent sharpness and clarity.